-23. Defendants go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
-For example, many of Defendants' names and physical addresses used to register the Defendant Domain Names are incomplete, contain randomly typed letters, or fail to include cities or states.
-Other Defendant Domain Names use privacy services that conceal the owners' identity and contact information.
+25. Defendants go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
+For example, many of Defendants' names and physical addresses used to register the Defendant Online marketplace accounts are incomplete, contain randomly typed letters, or fail to include cities or states.
+Other Defendant Online marketplace accounts use privacy services that conceal the owners' identity and contact information.
 Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A to the Complaint, as well as other unknown fictitious names and addresses.
 Such Defendant Internet Store registration patterns are one of many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down.

-24. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendant Internet Stores.
-For example, some of the Defendant websites have virtually identical layouts, even though different aliases were used to register the respective domain names.
-In addition, the counterfeit CASIO products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit CASIO products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
-The Defendant Internet Stores also include other notable common features, including use of the same domain name registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.
+26. Even though Defendants operate under multiple fictitious names, there are numerous similarities among the Defendant Internet Stores.
+For example, some of the Defendant websites have virtually identical layouts, even though different aliases were used to register the respective online marketplace accounts.
+In addition, the counterfeit CASIO Products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the counterfeit CASIO Products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
+The Defendant Internet Stores also include other notable common features, including use of the same online marketplace account registration patterns, unique shopping cart platforms, accepted payment methods, check-out methods, meta data, illegitimate SEO tactics, HTML user-defined variables, domain redirection, lack of contact information, identically or similarly priced items and volume sales discounts, similar hosting services, similar name servers, and the use of the same text and images.

-25. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
-For example, counterfeiters like Defendants will often register new domain names or online marketplace accounts under new aliases once they receive notice of a lawsuit.
+27. In addition to operating under multiple fictitious names, Defendants in this case and defendants in other similar cases against online counterfeiters use a variety of other common tactics to evade enforcement efforts.
+For example, counterfeiters like Defendants will often register new online marketplace accounts under new aliases once they receive notice of a lawsuit.
 Counterfeiters also often move website hosting to rogue servers located outside the United States once notice of a lawsuit is received.
 Rogue servers are notorious for ignoring take down demands sent by brand owners.
-Counterfeiters also typically ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
+Counterfeitors also typically ship products in small quantities via international mail to minimize detection by U.S. Customs and Border Protection.
 A 2012 U.S. Customs and Border Protection report on seizure statistics indicated that the Internet has fueled "explosive growth" in the number of small packages of counterfeit goods shipped through the mail and express carriers.

-26. Further, counterfeiters such as Defendants typically operate multiple credit card merchant accounts and PayPal accounts behind layers of payment gateways so that they can continue operation in spite of Plaintiff's enforcement efforts.
-Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their PayPal accounts to off-shore bank accounts outside the jurisdiction of this Court.
-Indeed, analysis of PayPal transaction logs from previous similar cases indicates that offshore counterfeiters regularly move funds from U.S.-based PayPal accounts to China-based bank accounts outside the jurisdiction of this Court.
+28. Further, counterfeiters such as Defendants typically operate multiple credit card merchant accounts and PayPal, Amazon and Walmart accounts behind layers of payment gateways so that they can continue operation in spite of Plaintiff's enforcement efforts.
+Upon information and belief, Defendants maintain off-shore bank accounts and regularly move funds from their PayPal, Amazon and Walmart accounts to off-shore bank accounts outside the jurisdiction of this Court.
+Indeed, analysis of PayPal, Amazon and Walmart transaction logs from previous similar cases indicates that offshore counterfeiters regularly move funds from U.S.-based PayPal, Amazon and Walmart accounts to China-based bank accounts outside the jurisdiction of this Court.